minoa-lang/reference/src/type-system/types/composite-types/union-types.md

 With the default [`minoa` type layout], there is no guarantee that fields are laid out starting at offset 0.

+Types may be marked as `@no_union`, in this case, these types may not be used within a union, even when wrapped in another type.
+This attribute is auto-propagating, meaning that if a `@no_union` type is used as a field in another type, it itself becomes `@no_union`.

 ## Anonymous union fields [↵](#union-types)

 Anonymous union fields allow a structure to be directly defined within a different composite type, and allows its field to be directly accessed from the union.